Free first step · No SSN · No account login

 Plain-English FAQ

-Not yet.
-No public website should pretend it can magically confirm every private 401(k), 403(b), pension, or IRA without official verification.
+No. And if a public website acts like it can magically prove every private 401(k), 403(b), pension, or IRA without official verification, slow down.
 This intake collects clues and points you to the proper search path.

-Why do you not ask for my Social Security number?
+Why not ask for my Social Security number?

 Because we do not need it to start.
-The first step is figuring out the likely employer plan, recordkeeper, or official database.
+First we identify the likely employer plan, recordkeeper, or official database.
 If an official administrator later needs identity verification, that should happen through the official source.

 What if I find the money?

-Then you should compare your options before moving it.
+Then compare your options before moving it.
 Sometimes staying put is fine.
 Sometimes a rollover makes sense.
-Sometimes the bigger issue is retirement income, not just account location.
+Sometimes the bigger issue is retirement income, not just finding the account.

 Is this really free?

-The finder intake and search map are free.
-If you want Dustin to review your retirement-income options after money is found, that is a separate conversation and you decide whether it is worth your time.
+The finder intake and search trail are free.
+If you want Viking to review retirement-income options after money is verified, that is a separate conversation and you decide whether it is worth your time.